TymArsenii/DigitalSandClock/README.md

 Settings:
 - Timer's time (1)
 - Brightness (2)
+- Angle auto (3)

 To enter settings "choose settings" menu - press any button.
 You'll see letter 's' and a number 1 or 2.
 1 - timer's time; 2 - brightness.
 To enter setting, you chose, press both buttons.

 Timer's time (1): minutes, seconds.
 You can change values with clicks or hold needed button to do it faster.
 If you do click-hold (fast) it will control directly minutes (without touching the seconds).
 Press both buttons to return to sand.

 Brightness (2): brightness value (1-16).
 You can change values with clicks or hold needed button to do it faster.
 Press both buttons to return to sand.

+Angle auto (3): Automaticaly set angle just to look good (On/Off).
+When enabled hourglass will ignore real angle and generate a random one.
 <br> <br>
 ## Web
 Online simulation is available <a href="https://exch.com.ua/e-sand_clock/e-sand_clock.html">here</a> (doesn't have delays to control the density on e-sand.
 Operates with max speed.
 In some cases may blink.
 In final device all the problems were fixed)